mahemoff/lokalise/README.md

+# LOKALISE - THIS PROJECT IS NO LONGER MAINTAINED (July, 2018)

+There's now an official Lokalise command-line tool 🎉 making this project redundant.
+Thanks to all who contributed.
+Party on.

 # Lokalise

+(NO LONGER MAINTAINED)
 Download your translation files from the [Lokalise](https://lokalise.co) translation service.
 Use as a command-line tool (e.g. from a Bash script) or as a Ruby class.